 Use this command to enable Link Up/Down traps for the entire switch.
 When enabled, link traps are sent only if the Link Trap flag setting associated with the port is enabled.
-For more information, see snmp trap link-status on page 548 no snmp-server enable traps linkmode
+For more information, see snmp trap link-status on page 498.

+Default enabled

 Format snmp-server enable traps linkmode

+Mode Global Config

+no snmp-server enable traps linkmode